WCGT

 versus Non-Amateur

-a player who accepts cash for their winnings.
-We use this term,
+is a player who accepts cash for their winnings.
+We use this term, to prevent

-to prevent the mistaken conclusion that only very good players
+the mistaken conclusion that only very good players can be professionals.

-play as an Amateur in any other events or amateur tours, you
+you plan to play as an Amateur in any other events or amateur tours, you must

-in prizes may be taken in any one event, by an amateur.
-If you
+in prizes may be taken in any one event, by an amateur (Hole-In-One Prizes are

 REGISTRATION/PAYMENT/CANCELLATION